 Supervisors

 This page offers a guide on how to secure PhD studentship funding from the CDT in Sustainable Sound Futures.
-Action is required now for a studentship starting in autumn 2026.
-This webpage and webinar below sets out timelines, what is most likely to get CDT support and how to approach partners (industry, government, regulators etc).
+This webpage below sets out timelines, what is most likely to get CDT support and how to approach partners (industry, government, regulators etc).
+The webinar recording below should also be useful, but it is from 2025 so the dates have changed.

 Timeline

-April 2025Start conversations with existing and potential partners
+April 2026Start conversations with existing and potential partners

-1 June 2025Deadline for draft outline PhD Proposals for CDT management board approval
+15 June 2026Deadline for draft outline PhD Proposals for CDT management board approval

 Project descriptions and supervisory teams approved